Your Guide to Selling a House with Multiple Owners

 If you own a house with other people and decide to put that house on the market, it’s a good idea to engage a reliable real estate agent to represent you in the sale to make sure you maximize the home’s value and ensure a successful sale.

 But if you go with an agent referral from a friend, family member, or colleague, the other owners involved in the sale might feel as though your voice and decisions over the house will be heard more clearly than theirs.
 That’s why it’s usually best to keep the terrain neutral by hiring an agent who no one knows personally but is an experienced, top seller.
 To make it easy, HomeLight can connect you with top-performing agents in your area with relevant experience for your neighborhood and property type.
-From there you can select someone who all owners believe are a good match.
+From there, you can choose someone who all the owners agree is a good fit.

 Get your house professionally appraised

-Setting an appraisal value will help keep everyone in the loop and can help clear the air in the instance of a buy-out.
-And to avoid as much conflict as possible, it’s best to choose an appraiser who is neutral.
-By pinning down a professional appraisal price that everyone can agree upon, you can determine a fair price for buy-outs.
+Setting an appraisal value ensures transparency and can help resolve issues during a buy-out.
+To minimize conflict, it’s best to select a neutral appraiser.
+Agreeing on a professional appraisal price will help establish a fair value for buy-outs.
 For instance, if the appraiser says the house is worth $500,000, and there are three parties with equal shares of the property, then each party has a $166,666 share in the property.

 Understand the tax advantages and disadvantages of home co-ownership

-The amount of tax you’ll end up paying when you’re selling a house with multiple owners hinges on the ownership structure you set up when you bought the property and can differ from state to state.
-As such, it’s always recommended to consult with your local tax and/or real estate professional to see what your best options are.
+The amount of tax you’ll end up paying when you’re selling a house with multiple owners hinges on the ownership structure you set up when you bought the property, and that can differ from state to state.
+As such, it’s always recommended to consult with your local tax expert or real estate professional to determine your best options.
 Here are some typical tax implications for a few of the most common types of co-owned property:

 Taxes for joint tenancy home sales